anthonyinzinna/Mobile-Game-Retention-AB-Test/README.md

 Executive Summary of Findings
 Here is a summary of our three key analytical questions and their statistically backed answers:
-1. 1-Day Retention: Did moving the gate to level 40 affect whether players returned after one day? o	Result: No significant impact. (p-value = 0.75) o	Conclusion: The change didn't make a difference to immediate, short-term player churn.
+1. 1-Day Retention: Did moving the gate to level 40 affect whether players returned after one day?
+	Result: No significant impact. (p-value = 0.75)
+	Conclusion: The change didn't make a difference to immediate, short-term player churn.
-2. 7-Day Retention: Did moving the gate to level 40 affect whether players returned after one week? o	Result: Yes, a statistically significant negative impact. (p-value = 0.002) o	Conclusion: The treatment (gate at 40) caused fewer players to stick with the game for a full week compared to the control (gate at 30).
+2. 7-Day Retention: Did moving the gate to level 40 affect whether players returned after one week?
+	Result: Yes, a statistically significant negative impact. (p-value = 0.002)
+	Conclusion: The treatment (gate at 40) caused fewer players to stick with the game for a full week compared to the control (gate at 30).
-3. Player Engagement: Did moving the gate to level 40 affect how many rounds players played? o	Result: No significant impact. (p-value = 0.0509) o	Conclusion: We found no statistical evidence that moving the gate changed the overall engagement (total rounds played) of the player base.
+3. Player Engagement: Did moving the gate to level 40 affect how many rounds players played?
+	Result: No significant impact. (p-value = 0.0509)
+	Conclusion: We found no statistical evidence that moving the gate changed the overall engagement (total rounds played) of the player base.

 Behavioral Interpretation